mazetoken/mminer/README.md

 - Download [Electron Cash SLP wallet](https://simpleledger.cash/project/electron-cash-slp-edition/)

-- Create two wallets in Electron Cash, e.g. wallet_1 (mining wallet) and wallet_2 (funding wallet)

-_*You can use only one wallet with two addresses (one for mining and one for funding), but you will have to be careful when funding your mining address or withdrawing - you will need to freeze your mining coins in the mining address each time you interact with funding address_
+- Create a standard wallet in Electron Cash.
+Go to Addresses tab and choose two addresses (one for funding and the second for mining; you can give them a label).
+You can also create two separate wallets - one for funding and the second for mining - it`s up to you

-- Open wallet_2 (funding wallet), choose an address and send some BCH (e.g. 0.00025000) to this address
+- Send some BCH (e.g. 0.00020000) to your funding address

-- Open wallet_1 (mining wallet), choose a mining address for your mining coins (0.00001870).
-Send, to the mining address, from wallet_2, multiple 0.00001870 BCH in one transanction e.g. - paste in send tab - pay to field:
+- From your funding address send, to your mining address, multiple 0.00001870 BCH in one transanction (go to Send tab - Pay to field).
+It should look like this:

 ```
-simpleledger:yourminingaddress,0.00001870
-simpleledger:yourminingaddress,0.00001870
-simpleledger:yourminingaddress,0.00001870
-simpleledger:yourminingaddress,0.00001870
-simpleledger:yourminingaddress,0.00001870
-simpleledger:yourminingaddress,0.00001870
-simpleledger:yourminingaddress,0.00001870
-simpleledger:yourminingaddress,0.00001870
-simpleledger:yourminingaddress,0.00001870
-simpleledger:yourminingaddress,0.00001870
+simpleledger:qzfl7rg2vc973hk8cp4e6jvcw2ku7fuvxgar8lansn,0.00001870
+simpleledger:qzfl7rg2vc973hk8cp4e6jvcw2ku7fuvxgar8lansn,0.00001870
+simpleledger:qzfl7rg2vc973hk8cp4e6jvcw2ku7fuvxgar8lansn,0.00001870
+simpleledger:qzfl7rg2vc973hk8cp4e6jvcw2ku7fuvxgar8lansn,0.00001870
+simpleledger:qzfl7rg2vc973hk8cp4e6jvcw2ku7fuvxgar8lansn,0.00001870
+simpleledger:qzfl7rg2vc973hk8cp4e6jvcw2ku7fuvxgar8lansn,0.00001870
+simpleledger:qzfl7rg2vc973hk8cp4e6jvcw2ku7fuvxgar8lansn,0.00001870
+simpleledger:qzfl7rg2vc973hk8cp4e6jvcw2ku7fuvxgar8lansn,0.00001870
+simpleledger:qzfl7rg2vc973hk8cp4e6jvcw2ku7fuvxgar8lansn,0.00001870
+simpleledger:qzfl7rg2vc973hk8cp4e6jvcw2ku7fuvxgar8lansn,0.00001870
 ```

-_*You can send more ^ later_
+_*Replace simpleledger:qzfl7rg2vc973hk8cp4e6jvcw2ku7fuvxgar8lansn with your own mining address.
+You can send more UTXOs later._

-- Right click on your mining address (in wallet_1) and get your private key (WIF)
+- Right click on your mining address and get your private key (WIF).
+Save it somewhere (you will need to paste it in the miner .env file)

-_*Do not send other BCH to your mining address, otherwise you could pay high fee or you will not mine anything_
+_*Do not send other BCH to your mining address, otherwise you could pay high fee or you will not mine anything.
+Freeze your mining coins (select all 0.00001870 UTXOs and rigt click on it to freeze) before you send any tokens from your wallet to another wallet_

-#### Mining on Windows
+#### Mining on Windows 10

 ##### First method:

-- Download [Mminer](https://github.com/mazetoken/mminer/archive/main.zip).
-Copy unzipped mminer-main folder to drive C. Open the folder and open .env file in notepad.
-Paste your WIF="..." in .env.
-Leave BCHD_GRPC_URL="" and BCHD_GRPC_CERT="" blank (or paste BCHD_GRPC_URL="..." if you know any).
-You can type your mining tag (your nick or whatever) in MINER_UTF8="...".
-Save the file

 - Open Windows Control panel - go to "Programs" - go to "Turn Windows features on or off" - select "Windows Subsystem for Linux" and check the box, click ok and reboot Windows